-If you want a more detailed guide, you can read my kids bike guide which will cover each of the topics below in depth.
+If you want a more detailed guide, you can read my kid’s bike guide which will cover each of the topics below in depth.

-1. Kids Aged 7+
+1. Suitable for Kids Aged 7+

+From my own experience and observation, kids usually start riding this bike size when they’re 8, 9, or sometimes 10 years old.
 It’s inaccurate to size the kids just based on their age as kids of the same age might not have the same height.

 A more accurate method is to measure their inseam.